ClashStrategic/webapp/README.md

 - **Service Worker** - Caching and offline functionality
 - **XAMPP** - Local development environment

 ## 🤝 Contributing

 We welcome contributions from developers of all skill levels!

-### Quick Start

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a Pull Request

-### What You Can Contribute

-- 🐛 Bug fixes
-- ✨ New features
-- 📚 Documentation
-- 🧪 Tests
-- 🎨 UI improvements

 For detailed guidelines, setup instructions, and development tips, see our [**Contributing Guide**](CONTRIBUTING.md).